 - An understanding of Art history, theories and practices through responding and exploring famous artists and practicing their techniques.

-The children at CCPS were excited by the pottery wheels introduced to the room last year, offering a fresh challenge for those who need an extension beyond hand building.
 Art is hands on and constructive, therefore works on each children fine motor skills as well as allowing them to relax while focusing on designing and creating.
 Children need to have an art smock (or old, large shirt) to protect their uniforms from the materials used in their artworks.
 Over the year children will use different types of media in their works including: